California police search for shooters who killed 6, hurt 12 - NewsBreak

 On Feb.
 28, a father killed his three daughters, a chaperone and himself in a Sacramento church during a weekly supervised visitation.
 David Mora, 39, was armed with a homemade semiautomatic rifle-style weapon, even though he was under a restraining order that prohibited him from possessing a firearm.

 The crime scene Sunday sprawled across two city blocks, closing off a large swath of the city’s downtown.
-Bodies remained on the pavement throughout the day as Lester said investigators were working to process a “really complex and complicated scene” to make sure investigators gathered all the evidence they could to “see the perpetrators of this crime brought to justice.”
+Bodies remained on the pavement throughout the day as Lester said investigators were working to process a “really complex and complicated scene” to make sure investigators gathered all the evidence they could to “see the perpetrators of this crime brought to justice.”1 hurt in North Park home invasion

 Councilmember Katie Valenzuela, who represents the area, said she’s fielded too many phone calls reporting violence in her district during her 15 months in office.
 She cried at a news conference as she told reporters that the latest phone call woke her up at 2:30 a.m.
 Sunday.